 A sales funnel takes tweaking and optimizing so that it performs better and better over time.
 So you also want to negotiate to get a commission on all sales from the funnels you build.

 While some sales may come from other sources besides Facebook Ads, the precedent must be set that you and your client are a team.
 You want to be working together on collecting data and driving sales, rather than competing against each other for traffic.
-A commission of 5 – 10% (or more) on all sales through your sales funnel (or sales from ads only) is appropriate.
+A commission of 5 – 10% (or more) on all sales through your sales funnel (or sales from ads-only) is appropriate.

-If your client can’t be convinced on these commission terms consider charging a higher price to build the funnel and run the ads.
+If your client can’t be convinced of these commission terms consider charging a higher price to build the funnel and run the ads.
 Commission percentage is negotiable and must strike a balance where both you and your client feel you’re getting a good value.

 There are two ways you can present your social media marketing pricing: bundle the cost of the setup with the cost of ads management or break them down separately.
 Ensure that you are establishing a fixed-term contract of 3 to 12 months — not a month-to-month agreement.
 Your client needs to be in it for the long run with you and not expect enormous results in the first 30 days – especially if it’s a new campaign they’ve never run Facebook Ads for before.

 “ROLLING 30 DAY GUARANTEE: If I’m not bringing you results, you shouldn’t pay me.
 That’s why I offer a Rolling 30 Day Guarantee.
-At the end of each month you can decide if my work is making you profits.
-If I’m not bringing you the results you want you can choose to cancel our agreement and I’ll refund your last month instalment to your Facebook Advertising management.”
+At the end of each month, you can decide if my work is making you profits.
+If I’m not bringing you the results you want you can choose to cancel our agreement and I’ll refund your last month's instalment to your Facebook Advertising management.”

 Knowing how to price your services as a social media freelancer is a large part of the sales process.
 Be bold.
 Remember that good online marketing ain’t cheap.
 However, if you find you’re striking out, you may be setting your social media marketing pricing too high, too low, or not effectively translating the value in your offer.